 The age-long power tussles and power relations between the northern and southern regions were rooted in the colonial rule of the British government.
 Thus, resource allocation and management became a power game.
-Of particular interest was the incessant incursion of military administrations beginning from 1966 (Nigeria has had more of military than civilian rule since independence).
-"The first major action of the military was to begin the systematic dismantling of the existing state structures including the Native Authority system and a move towards centralization of state power" (Akande, 2005, p.
-169).
+Of particular interest was the incessant incursion of military administrations beginning in 1966 (Nigeria has had more of military than civilian rule since independence).
+"The first major action of the military was to begin the systematic dismantling of the existing state structures including the Native Authority system and a move towards centralization of state power" (Akande, 2005: 169).
 Invariably, the huge revenue from petroleum never had any significant and favourable effect on government spending in agriculture.
-Less than 5.0 per cent of the revenue went to agriculture (The Nigerian Institute of Social and

-Economic Research (NISER), 2001).
-Ironically, the problems associated with Nigeria's growth and development was not as a result of lack of investible funds but the inability of the Nigerian administrators to identify the appropriate projects and other investments that could lead to poverty reduction and enhanced well-being of the populace.
+Less than five per cent of the revenue went to agriculture (NISER, 2001).
+Ironically, the problems associated with Nigeria's growth and development were not as a result of lack of investible funds but the inability of the Nigerian administrators to identify the appropriate projects and other investments that could lead to poverty reduction and the enhanced well-being of the populace.
 Added to this were other intertwined macro-economic scenarios.
-The increasing oil wealth of the country engendered a relatively strong Naira, which thus meant that agricultural exports became more and more expensive making such products less competitive in other countries.
-On the contrary, imported food items became cheaper than locally produced ones.
-A good example is rice imported from Thailand, which became cheaper and having higher value additions than those produced locally!
-Then, the question to ask is: what has been the role of subsidies in the Nigerian agricultural production even before the celebration and promotion of the western neo-liberal ideology (Nigeria's agriculture had always been subsidised right from independence up to 1986)?
-Although being a burden on the national treasury, "[...] the beneficiaries [of subsidies] were not those intended.
-Instead the elite cornered the supplies and resold them to farmers at much higher prices than stipulated by the state" (Akande, 2005, p.
-170).
+The increasing oil wealth of the country engendered a relatively strong Naira, which meant that agricultural exports became increasingly expensive, making such products less competitive in other countries.
+In contrast, imported food items became cheaper than locally produced ones.
+A good example is rice imported from Thailand, which became cheaper and had higher value additions than those produced locally!
+Therefore, the question to ask is: what has been the role of subsidies in Nigerian agricultural production even before the celebration and promotion of the Western neo-liberal ideology (Nigeria's agriculture had always been subsidised, right from independence up to 1986)?
+Although a burden on the national treasury, "...the beneficiaries [of subsidies] were not those intended.
+Instead the elite cornered the supplies and resold them to farmers at much higher prices than stipulated by the state" (Akande, 2005: 170).